JuliaData/DataFrames.jl/doc/sections/03_design_details.md

 	dv = DataArray([MyNewType(1, 2, 3), MyNewType(2, 3, 4)])

-Of course, specializing the types of `DataVector`'s means that we sometimes need to convert between types.
+Of course, specializing the types of `DataVector` means that we sometimes need to convert between types.
 Just as Julia has several specialized conversion functions for doing this, the DataFrames package provides conversion functions as well.
 For now, we have three such functions:

 * `dataint()`
 * `datafloat()`